jasperdoan/NFL-Pamphlet/user-stories/user-story-3.md

 # USER STORY 3

-## *FILTER & SORT FEATURE*
+## *FILTER & SORT UI*
-    As a user, I want to be able to filter my searchs so I can find what team I am looking for easier
+    As a user, I want to be able to filter my searches so I can find what team I am looking for easier

 ### description
 After entering their desired search into the search bar, the user will be able to.
 The user should be able to clear their desired filters & sorting prefrences.

-*filter their search results by:*
+*have buttons to filter their search results by:*
 + team name
 + stadium name
 + seating capacity